-8 Count seven alleged Derieg violated rule 4-200(A) by (A) collecting legal fees in excess of the statutory limit of Probate Code section 10810, and (B) collecting legal fees without a court order under Probation Code sections 10830 and 10831.
+Our original opinion filed in this matter dismissed the section 6068, subdivision (a), charge in count six because the misconduct contained in that count was properly charged as an without a court order under Probate Code sections 10830 and 10831.
 The hearing judge found culpability in count seven under (B) only, and dismissed the charge in (A) with prejudice.
 Neither party challenges these findings.
 We affirm the dismissal of part (A) in count seven with prejudice.
 (In the Matter of Kroff, supra, 3 Cal.
 State Bar Ct.
 Rptr. at p.
 843.)